Grant Criteria and Application Instructions

 Do I have to have a fiscal agent or sponsor?

 This grant program DOES NOT fund any art destined for the annual Burning Man event in Black Rock City.
 There is a separate process for providing honoraria for artworks destined for Black Rock City.
 If your artwork is destined for the playa, please visit the Burning Man website at www.burningman.com for further details on their grant application process.

 Grant awards such as this are usually considered taxable income to the recipient.
 We will send both you and the IRS a form 1099 documenting the grant payments.
 We cannot offer any tax advice or information.
 Please consult a tax professional in your area if you have any questions about this.

 Because of the number of proposals we receive, please know that we prioritize funding to highly interactive, publicly accessible and truly innovative works that meet most if not all of the above criteria.

 If your project or program fits our criteria and aligns with our mission and values, please follow these instructions to be considered for funding.

 Proposals will be accepted by invitation only.
 To be considered for this invitation, you must submit a Letter of Inquiry.

-- Our online LOI application for our 2015 grant cycle will most likely be live October 1, 2014.
+- Our online LOI application for our 2015 grant cycle will be live and linked from this page on October 1, 2014.

-- Selected applicants will most likely be invited to submit a full proposal by December 22, 2014.
+- Selected applicants will be invited to submit a full proposal by early January, 2015 (exact date TBA).